Covered Call Calculator

 How to Read the P/L Chart

-The stock comparison line shows the P/L of simply holding shares without selling the call.
-This highlights the core tradeoff: if the stock rallies above the strike, you'll underperform since your profit is capped while the stock-only position keeps climbing.
-But at every price below your call strike + premium received, the covered call outperforms.
-The covered call sacrifices unlimited upside for income potential and downside cushion.
+The stock comparison line shows the P/L of holding shares without selling a call.
+If the stock rallies above the strike, the covered call underperforms since your profit is capped.
+But at every price below your strike, the covered call outperforms because the call premium received gives you a cushion of downside protection.

 Using This Calculator

-2. Strike Price: The price at which you are obligated to sell your shares if assigned
+2. Strike Price: The price at which you're obligated to sell your shares if assigned.

-5. Implied Volatility: The market's expectation of future price movement—higher IV means higher premiums
+5. Implied Volatility: The market's expectation of future stock price movements, as implied by the stock's option prices.

 Chris Butler